The Dinosaur Project: Retrospective

+The February 2025 article "Forget ‘Jurassic World Rebirth' — This Found Footage Dinosaur Horror From 2012 Has the Dino Death You Crave" on Collider.com goes further, suggesting that the relationship between Luke and the cute Lesothosaurus dinosaur Crypto in The Dinosaur Project may have influenced the subsequent Jurassic World movies, stating "Luke and Crypto pull on the heartstrings, with Crypto functioning as the film’s mascot, an endearing little creature to coo over.
+It's a smart move on the film's part, one the Jurassic World movies might have been inspired by...while watching Crypto and Luke bond in The Dinosaur Project, one can't help but feel reminded of Blue and Chris Pratt's Owen."

 Box office

 The Dinosaur Project grossed $2,412,576 from cinemas worldwide.
 On its international cinema release, debuting in South East Asia, the movie was a commercial hit, entering the Malaysian box office charts in second position behind The Expendables 2.
 On its release in Thailand, The Dinosaur Project attained third spot.

 Music

 Richard Blair-Oliphant scored the music for the film and on its soundtrack.